-To qualify for the higher nutrient reduction rates associated with the Level 2 design, wet ponds must be designed with a Tv that is 50% greater than the $T_v$ for the Level 1 design [i.e., $1.50(R_v)(A)$ ; Table 14.3)].
-Research demonstrates that larger wet ponds with longer residence times enhance algal uptake and nutrient removal rates.
-(CWP 2008).
+To qualify for the higher nutrient reduction rates associated with the Level 2 design, wet ponds must be designed with a Treatment Volume that is 50% greater than the $T_v$ for the Level 1 design [i.e., $1.50(R_v)(A)$ ].
+Research has shown that larger wet ponds with longer residence times enhance algal uptake and nutrient removal rates.
 Runoff treatment credit may be taken for the following: